Migrate from Multi-Container Setup

 cat "$old_path"/docker.env "$old_path"/encryption.env >> "$new_path"/stacks/configuration/docker.env

 - Unless you are using an external MongoDB database, in

 APPSMITH_MONGODB_URI, please change the

-@localhost, and remove the query params (the
+@localhost, and remove the query parameters (the

 ?and everything after it).
 For example, if the current value is

-mongodb://root:rootpass@mongo/appsmith?retryWrites=true&authSource=admin, change it to be just
+mongodb://root:rootpass@mongo/appsmith?retryWrites=true&authSource=admin, change it to just

 - Unless you are using an external Redis instance, in